Stripe, Inc.: Investments

 Stripe is reported to have participated in two funding rounds for Monzo, a "challenger bank" based in the U.K. Stripe's first investment in Monzo was reported on 6 November 2017, with a second investment in Monzo's Series E fundraising round reported on 10 October 2018.
 Monzo's valuation grew from approximately $350 million to $1.27 billion through these two rounds of fundraising.
 Stripe participated in a third round of funding for Monzo on 24 June 2019, which raised approximately $144 million in funding for Monzo at a valuation of approximately $2.5 billion.

 Stripe has invested in companies offering similar services as themselves, but in different geographical regions.
 In August 2018, Stripe invested in PayStack, a Nigerian payment processor, and, in September 2019, invested in PayMongo, a Philippine payment processor.
 In February 2021, Stripe invested in Safepay, a Pakistani payment processor.

 On 6 June 2019, Stripe led a $22.5 million fundraising round for Step, a financial services start-up offering fee-free bank accounts to teenagers.

 On 26 March 2020, Stripe led a $20 million Series A fundraising round for Fast, a company creating a universal, one-click checkout service.
 Subsequently, Stripe led a $102 million Series B fundraising round for Fast on January 26, 2021.
 Fast shut down in April 2022.

 On 3 November 2021, Stripe led a $4 million Series Seed fundraising round for Archive, a social listening and user-generated content platform.

 In April 2022, Stripe Inc., Alphabet Inc., Shopify, McKinsey & Company, and Meta Platforms announced Frontier, a $925 million advance market commitment of carbon dioxide removal (CDR) from companies that are developing CDR technology over the next 9 years.

 On 15 July 2024, it was reported that major Stripe investor Sequoia Capital offered its limited partners a chance to sell up to $861 million worth of shares in Stripe.
 This move, indicating confidence in Stripe's future despite the delayed IPO, was driven by Sequoia's efforts to provide liquidity to its investors amid a dry IPO market.
 Stripe's latest 409A valuation stood at $70 billion, solidifying its position as one of the most valued start-ups globally.

 On 26 July 2024, Stripe acquired a Merchant of Record services start-up Lemon Squeezy.

+On 19 August 2026, Stripe announced it has acquired AI startup OpenRouter for $7.5 billion.

+Litigation

+In March 2026, the Federal Trade Commission issued a warning against Stripe and three other payment processing brands for debanking of law-abiding citizens over political, religious or certain law-abiding activities.